Ava White: Boy guilty of murdering girl, 12, in Snapchat row

 He then went to a friend's home and when his mother contacted him to tell him police wanted to speak to him, he told her he was playing a computer game.

+He told police he had not been in the city centre, but in later interviews, he went on to blame another boy for the stabbing.

+He told the court he had lied to police because he thought he would "get away with it", adding: "I was scared I was going to go to jail."

-He admitted possessing the knife, which the court heard had a 3ins (7.5cm) blade, but denied murder and an alternative charge of manslaughter.
+The boy admitted possessing the knife, which the court heard had a blade measuring 3ins (7.5cm), but denied murder and an alternative charge of manslaughter.

+The jury heard edited transcripts of five police interviews carried out in the days following his arrest.

+Following legal discussions, the jury was not told that in one interview, he told an officer to "shut up" and called him a derogatory term, while in another, he referred to "smoking weed".

-The jury delivered its verdict after deliberating for two hours eight minutes, with one jury member wiping away a tear as they were discharged by Mrs Justice Amanda Yip.
+The jury delivered its verdict after deliberating for two hours eight minutes, with one jury member wiping away a tear as they were discharged by Mrs Justice Yip.

 More than 20 members of Ava's family cheered as the verdict was passed, while the boy, who was appearing on video-link, had his head in his hands.